 The Society's Research Groups offer a wide range of undergraduate and postgraduate dissertation awards, with various deadlines for awards.

-The Quaternary Research Association, in association with the RGS-IBG, would like to recognise the achievements of undergraduates in Quaternary science by awarding a dissertation prize (£250) for a thesis demonstrating flair and originality.
+The Quaternary Research Association, in association with the Society, recognise the achievements of undergraduates in Quaternary science by awarding a dissertation prize (£250) for a thesis demonstrating flair and originality.
 This prize is open to any undergraduate enrolled at a British or Irish university.
 Membership of the QRA or RGS-IBG is not a requirement for entry.

-Entries are limited to one per department per current academic year and may be on any Quaternary theme.
-Entries must be submitted by department and not by individual undergraduates.
-The QRA welcomes nominations from all appropriate sources, including new universities or small departments.
 The winner will be announced at the QRA Annual General Meeting (held annually each January) and the abstract of their dissertation published in an issue of Quaternary Newsletter.
-The deadline for entry is 15 September each year.

 For more information, visit the QRA website.